 35.2.1.3.1 General

-The Triggered TxOP sharing procedure allows an AP to allocate a portion of the TXOP within an obtained TXOP to a non-AP STA for transmitting one or more non-TB PPDUs.
+The Triggered TxOP sharing procedure allows an AP to allocate a portion of the time within an obtained TXOP to a non-AP STA for transmitting one or more non-TB PPDUs.

-A STA with dot11TxopSharingTFOptionImplemented equal to true shall set the Triggered TXOP Sharing Support subfield in EHT Capabilities element to 1; otherwise, it shall set the subfield to 0.
+A STA with dot11TxopSharingTFOptionImplemented equals to true shall set the Triggered TXOP Sharing Support subfield in EHT Capabilities element to 1; otherwise, it shall set the subfield to 0.

-An MU-RTS Trigger frame with the TBD field set to 1 is called a TXOP Sharing Trigger frame (TS-TF) for the remainder of this subclause.
+An AP and non-AP STA shall follow the rules defined in 26.2.6 (MU-RTS Trigger/CTS frame exchange procedure) when transmitting and responding to a MU-RTS TXS Trigger frame respectively with the exceptions defined in 35.2.1.3.2 (AP behaviour) and 35.2.1.3.3 (Non-AP STA behaviour).

 35.2.1.3.2 AP behaviour

-An AP may allocate time within an obtained TXOP to a non-AP STA by transmitting a TS Trigger frame as defined in 9.3.1.22.5 (MU-RTS Trigger frame format) parametrized as follows:
+An AP may allocate time within an obtained TXOP to a non-AP STA by transmitting an MU-RTS TXS Trigger frame as defined in 9.3.1.22.5 (MU-RTS Trigger frame format) parametrized as follows:

-The Trigger frame has one User Info field that is addressed to the non-AP STA.
-The User Info field is addressed to a non-AP STA if the AID12 subfield is equal to the 12 LSBs of the AID of the STA and the Trigger frame is sent by the AP with which the non-AP STA is associated.
+The Trigger frame has a User Info field that is addressed to the non-AP STA.
+A User Info field is addressed to a non-AP STA if the AID12 subfield of the User Info field is equal to the 12 LSBs of the AID of the STA and the Trigger frame is sent by the AP with which the non-AP STA is associated.

-An AP shall not send a TS Trigger frame to a non-AP STA from which it has not received an EHT Capabilities element with TBD subfield set to 1.
+An AP shall not send a MU-RTS TXS Trigger frame to an associated non-AP STA from which it has not received an EHT Capabilities element with the Triggered TXOP Sharing Support subfield set to 1.

-It is TBD whether the AP can optionally not solicit CTS as response to the TS Trigger frame.

-35.2.1.3.2 Non-AP STA behaviour
+35.2.1.3.3 Non-AP STA behaviour

-After a non-AP STA receives a TS Trigger frame from its associated AP containing a User Info field with the AID12 subfield value matching the AID of the STA, the STA shall transmit one or more non-TB PPDUs within the time allocation signaled in the TBD field of the TS Trigger frame.
-The time allocation starts after the end of transmission of the TS Trigger frame.
-The first frame in the exchange is a CTS frame if solicited by the AP.
+After a non-AP STA receives an MU-RTS TXS Trigger frame from its associated AP and addressed to it, the STA shall transmit one or more non-TB PPDUs within the time allocation signalled in the TBD field of the MU-RTS TXS Trigger frame.
+The first PPDU of the exchange shall be a CTS frame transmitted per the rules defined in 26.2.6.3 (CTS frame response to an MU-RTS Trigger frame).

+The time allocation starts after the end of transmission of the MU-RTS TXS Trigger frame.

+During this allocated time, the non-AP STA may transmit non-TB PPDUs to its associated AP or another STA.

-NOTE – The non-TB PPDUs may be transmitted by the non-AP STA to its associated AP or to a peer of a peer-to-peer link.
+NOTE – For example, the other STA can be a peer STA of a peer-to-peer link.

-Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/87r0, to the next revision of TGbe Draft 0.3?
+Straw Poll: Do you support to incorporate the proposed draft text in this document 11-21/87r4, to the next revision of TGbe Draft 0.3?